 Client: Christchurch City Council

-EOS role: Field habitat assessment, spawning (egg) surveys, mapping and productivity calculation, interpretation, and management recommendations
+Our role: Field habitat assessment, spawning (egg) surveys, mapping & productivity calculation, interpretation, and management recommendations

 Location: Across Ōtautahi/Christchurch and Banks Peninsula

-Īnanga – the most common and widespread of New Zealand’s five whitebait species – spawn in a very particular place: among dense riparian vegetation at the upper edge of the saltwater–freshwater interface, where eggs laid around the spring-high-tide line then develop out of the water until the next big tide.
-That makes their spawning habitat both highly specific and easily lost to mowing, stock, bank erosion or the wrong vegetation, and it leaves īnanga, a declining mahinga kai species, vulnerable.
-Christchurch City Council engages EOS Ecology to monitor that habitat across the city’s waterways – both assessing how suitable the potential spawning habitat is, and surveying where spawning is actually happening.
+Īnanga, the most common and widespread of Aotearoa New Zealand’s five whitebait species, spawn in a very particular place: among dense riparian vegetation at the upper edge of the saltwater–freshwater interface, where eggs laid around the spring-high-tide line then develop out of the water until the next big tide.
+That makes their spawning habitat both highly specific and easily lost to mowing, stock, bank erosion or the wrong vegetation, and it leaves īnanga – a declining mahinga kai species – vulnerable.
+Christchurch City Council engages EOS Ecology to monitor that habitat across the city’s waterways: both assessing how suitable the potential spawning habitat is, and surveying where spawning is actually happening.

 We run two complementary strands, both built on standardised, repeatable methods so the results hold up over time and sit alongside work done elsewhere in the country.
-Habitat is scored using the National Īnanga Spawning Programme’s system, which rates twelve attributes – from fish and saltwater access and bank angle through to vegetation cover, root-mat thickness, ground moisture and bank maintenance – into an overall Good, OK or Bad rating for each reach of bank.
-Spawning surveys then follow established census methods: systematic egg searches through the riparian vegetation around the spring-high-tide line, with egg patches mapped and measured and their productivity calculated.
+Habitat is scored using the National Īnanga Spawning Programme’s system (also developed by EOS Ecology) which rates twelve attributes into an overall Good, OK or Bad rating for each spawning reach.
+Spawning surveys then follow established census methods: systematic egg searches through the riparian vegetation around the spring high-tide line, with egg patches mapped and measured, and their productivity calculated.
 Using the national protocol means each year’s findings can be compared directly with the last, and with the longer record built up by earlier University of Canterbury research in these same catchments.

 Post-Earthquake Aquatic Investigations